 In this section, distributional measures of mobility were covered.
 The bottom line is that to an extent that ought to concern us, low-income families tend to have low-income children, and well-off families tend to have well-off children.
 However, it should not go unrecognized that perhaps three-fourths of the time, children are materially better off than their parents were, and that is true of the vast majority of children who grow up poor.
 Indeed, among those in the bottom fifth of parental income in Figure 3, even those who remained in the bottom fifth of family income as adults had size-adjusted income 27 percent higher than that of their parents, at the median.
-Some adults in the bottom fifth had an income high enough that they would have been deep within the second fifth of income in the previous generation, and some in the second fifth as adults would have been deep within the middle fifth of parental income.
+Some adults in the bottom fifth of income in the previous generation, and some in the second fifth as adults would have been deep within the middle fifth of parental income.